 The Price of the Berner Oberland Pass

-Now with all these changes, one of the most positive things is something that isn’t changing at all, and that’s the price: Berner Oberland Passes in 2025 will cost exactly the same as they do now in 2024.
+Now with all these changes, one of the most positive things is something that hasn’t changed at all, and that’s the price: Berner Oberland Passes in 2025 cost exactly the same as they did in 2024.

 The common theme I’m picking up from all this is that the people working for the Berner Oberland Pass work really hard to make sure they give travelers like you the best experience they possibly can.
 And while not everything is under their control, we’re really happy with these improvements.